rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 Congratulations!
 You have:

 - Created your first cluster.
-- Deployed NGINX to your cluster using a workload.
+- Deployed Nginx to your cluster using a workload.